 Finally, if the very worst happens and Voipfone goes bust, you can take your entire service to another VoIP provider and carry on almost as normal.
 (I say almost, because, of course, we do things better than anyone else).

-This is because we're a member of ITSPA, (the Internet Telephony Service Providers Association), whose members have agreed to rescue fellow members in just these circumstances.
+This is because we're a member of Comms Council UK, (the VoIP industry's trade association), whose members have agreed to rescue fellow members in just these circumstances.

 And because VoIP is based on standards (SIP), services can very easily be moved from one provider to another.